Antonyeaster/pup-hq/README.md

   * Using semantic HTML
   * Using descriptive alt attributes on images
-  * Using aria labels for links including naming the footer social media icons.
+  * Using aria labels for links including naming the footer social media icons
   * Using a colour contrast which is easy to see
   * Creating a shortcut to a differnt section of the page